-Wetlands prevent flooding by holding water, much like a sponge.
-In doing so, wetlands help keep river levels normal and filter and purify the surface water.
-When water levels are low, wetlands slowly release water, including vegetative matter into rivers, which helps feed fish and other wildlife in rivers.
-Wetlands also help to counter balance the human effect on rivers by rejuvenating them and the surrounding ecosystems.
+Wetlands prevent flooding by holding water much like a sponge.
+By doing so, wetlands help keep river levels normal and filter and purify the surface water.
+Wetlands accept water during storms and whenever water levels are high.
+When water levels are low, wetlands slowly release water.
+Wetlands also release vegetative matter into rivers, which helps feed fish in the rivers.
+Wetlands help to counter balance the human effect on rivers by rejuvenating them and surrounding ecosystems.
 Many animals that live in other habitats use wetlands for migration or reproduction.
+For example, herons' nest in large old trees, but need shallow areas to wade for fish and aquatic life.
+Amphibians often forage in upland areas but return to the water to mate and reproduce.
 While wetlands are truly unique, they must not be thought of as isolated and independent habitat.
 To the contrary, wetlands are vital to the health of all other biomes and to wildlife and humans everywhere.
 Unlike most other habitats, wetlands directly improve other ecosystems.
+Because of its many cleansing benefits, wetlands have been compared to kidneys.
+The analogy is good one.
+Wetlands and kidneys both help control water flow and cleanse the system.